MannyNe/Cruddur/journal/week1.md

 ### Running the dockerfile CMD as an external script
 - This was one of the challenging things to understand as a question.
 When I saw ``CMD as an external script``, I thought about a lot of things.
 But two stand out and I've implemented them both on my dockerfiles.

     1. Create a bash script that runs the command which was located within the CMD statement, then execute that shell script within CMD.
-I implemented this within my Backend App [Dockerfile](https://github.com/MannyNe/AWS-bootcamp/blob/week-1/backend-flask/Dockerfile).
+I implemented this within my Backend App [Dockerfile](https://github.com/MannyNe/AWS-bootcamp/blob/week-1/backend-flask/Dockerfile) and created a script file called [init-backend.sh](https://github.com/MannyNe/AWS-bootcamp/blob/week-1/backend-flask/init-backend.sh).
 Take a peek below :)

     ```
     .